-Tel: 0131 376 4120 Applications: Booking is done through affiliate website: http://www.hellostudent.co.uk/contact/book-now/ Location: Abbey Walk, 11 min walk to St. Sallies Quad Amenities: Gym, Cinema Room, Games Room, Study spaces.
-Utilities: Wi-Fi and a TV with 40 channels are all covered under rent.
-Tenancy Length: 43 weeks Process: The online applications consist of basic personal questions (e.g. name, age) and information about your Uni and degree (graduation date etc.) You can apply to live as a group of students for one shared flat.
+Tenancy Length: 52 weeks

+Process: Apply online with your details and select any preferences.
+You can apply to live as a group of students for one shared flat.
 After this your booking is accepted and you will be asked to pay a booking fee as a deposit.
 This will be refunded in full at the end of the tenancy so long as no damage has been caused.